Socket-Inspector/Socket-Inspector-Support/.github/ISSUE_TEMPLATE/bug_report.md

 **Extension Version**
 Which version of Socket Inspector are you using?
-- You can find this by entering `chrome://extensions/` in the address bar
+- You can find this by entering `chrome://extensions` in the Chrome address bar

+version: `<enter version number here>`

 **Chrome Version**
 What version of Chrome are you using?

-- You can find this by entering `chrome://settings/help` in the address bar
+- You can find this by entering `chrome://settings/help` in the Chrome address bar

+version: `<enter version number here>`

 **OS**
 Which OS do you use?